PeterWeiJust/SGANFuzz/readme.md

 python train_seqgan.py

-Finally, run the tool to generate MQTT message sequences, which can be used to test MQTT brokers and clients.
+Finally, run the tool to generate MQTT message sequences, which can be used to test MQTT brokers and clients:

 python send_payload.py